-The mid-session examination tests your general understanding of the course material, and is designed to give you feedback on your progress through the analytical components of the course.
-Questions may be drawn from any course material up to the end of week 6.
-It may contain questions requiring some (not extensive) knowledge of laboratory material, and will definitely contain numerical and analytical questions.
+The mid-session examination tests your general understanding of the course material and is designed to give you feedback on your progress through the analytical components of the course.
+Questions may be drawn from any material already covered in the course schedule.
+It may contain questions requiring some (not extensive) knowledge of laboratory material and will contain numerical and analytical questions.
 Marks will be assigned according to the correctness of the responses.